janbezovsek/e-commerce-backend/README.md

 We also need to set the port number for hosting our server : PORT = 5000

-We run the server with the following command: nodemon server.js
+We run the server with the following command: npm run devStart or npm start

 For testing our API endpoints we have used a tool called Postman.

+We pushed our Docker image to Docker hub : https://hub.docker.com/repository/docker/bezovsekjan/server/general